MicrosoftDocs/SupportArticles-docs/support/dynamics-365/remote-assist/remote-assist-app/no-assets-admin.md

 # Asset tab indicates contact IT admin

-Learn how to resolve a problem when the Asset tab informs a user to contact IT admin.

 ## Symptoms

-In the HoloLens app, when I select the **Assets** tab, Dynamics 365 Remote Assist says to contact IT admin.
+In the HoloLens app, when a user selects the **Assets** tab, Dynamics 365 Remote Assist says to contact IT admin.

 ## Prerequisites